-These are the lessons in being a biped that we all should all have had when we were young.
+These are the lessons we all should all have had when we were young.
 It’s never too late to transform your relationship to the surface of our planet by restoring deep support for the arches of your feet, which are literally the foundation of a yoga practice.
 Leslie will cover essentials of foot anatomy, weight transfer and gait analysis to help transform your asana and walking from the ground up.

 - SUNDAY 2pm - 5pm: The Sage’s Seat: The Physiological Basis of Pranayama, Meditation and Yoga Philosophy